rivasdiego-dev/rivasdiego-dev/README.md

 <h1 style="display: inline-block">Hi there, I'm Diego!👋</h1>

 I am a fast learner developer.
 I strongly believe that everyday you can learn something new, but it's your choice to do so.
-I love creating "pixel perfect" web interfaces and friendly interfaces.
+I love creating user friendly "pixel perfect" web interfaces.

 ## About me